AndMJ/AndMJ/README.md

 <br>

-To learn:
+To learn/learning:
+* React
 * Appwrite
-* node.js for API making
+* Node.js for API making
 * many more

 <br>